praiskup/praiskup.github.io/_posts/2020-08-24-github-push-actions-and-copr.md

 Having Actions as a 1:1 alternative for Travis CI, feel free to read the [old post][ci-cd-travis].
 You can implement the very same work-flow using Github Actions (perhaps for pull-requests, too).

+Edit by 2021-11-26: Travis CI is starting to be very painful to use for FLOSS projects, therefore the [argparse-manpage pull-request CI][pr-ci] was eventually [moved][2021-change] from Travis CI to GitHub Actions.

 But this post provided a lot simpler, a "starter", Actions example.

 Happy building!